petar/GoLLRB/README.md

 GoLLRB is a Go implementation of LLRB 2-3 trees.

+## Maturity

+As of recently, GoLLRB has been used in some pretty heavy-weight machine learning tasks over many gigabytes of data.
+I consider it to be in stable, perhaps even production-grade, shape.
+There are no known bugs.

 ## Installation

 With a healthy Google Go installed, simply run `goinstall github.com/petar/GoLLRB/llrb`